About Kathryn

 being capable, but internally divided

-moving forward, but without a stable sense of authorship
+moving forward, but without a stable sense of direction

 This is not a failure of intelligence.